mikeNIN/Simple-Console-RPG-game/README.md

 Modifications by me:

-This is basic game but it can act as fundament for more complex game made in Unity
+This is basic game but it can act as fundament for more complex game made eg. in Unity